-On the right side of the kimono, stitch in the ditch of the seam, catching the folded edge of the cuff underneath.
+On the right side of the robe, stitch in the ditch of the seam, catching the folded edge of the cuff underneath.
 This can be tricky, so go slowly and check regularly that the folded edge of the cuff is getting caught in your stitches.

 Question: Can I hand sew instead?
 Of course!
 Hand sewing the cuff closed is the cleanest finish possible.
 It also offers you more control and may be less difficult to execute.
 It will take longer, but it is a great option for a really nice finish.

 A stitch in the ditch should be barely visible, hiding in the ‘ditch’ of the original seam.

 When you are finished, you should be able to see your stitch in the ditch if you pull apart the seam on the outside of the robe.